0xProject/0x-coordinator-server/README.md

 ## Deployment

 `0x-coordinator-server` ships as a docker container.
 First, install Docker ([mac](https://docs.docker.com/docker-for-mac/install/), [windows](https://docs.docker.com/docker-for-windows/install/)).
-Before you can build the image, make sure you've edited your configs as outlined in step 5.
+Before you can build the image, make sure you've edited your configs as outlined in step 5 of [Pre-Requirements](#pre-requirements).

 To build the image run: